Innovative Incorporation of Green Sea Urchins on Seaweed Farms: Optimizing Uni Yields and Flavor Profiles for Harvest and Sale

 Seaweed Feed Production

 Sugar kelp and horsetail kelp can be grown in abundance on longlines on our seaweed farm, as described in obj.
 2. Dulse, a red seaweed, is morphologically much smaller than the kelps, with lower yields on longline systems.
-To ensure we have enough dulse for feeding experiments, we will cultivate dulse year round in tanks in our land based facility.
+To ensure we have enough dulse for feeding experiments, we cultivate dulse year round in tanks in our land based facility.
 We have set up dedicated dulse cultivation systems to optimize growth in tanks, at 10-12C, with filtered seawater, aeration for movement, light and 12:12 photoperiod, and regular seawater changes.
+While we have been cultivating the same strains of dulse in our nursery for several years, the scaling of production has been limiting due to the size of the culture container.
+We hope to test larger cultivation tanks to improve production.

 While fresh seaweed is preferred, there might be periods of low availability.
 We will test alternative forms by feeding fresh, dried, and frozen feed to urchins in tanks in our facility and monitoring feed consumption over time.
-We will work on testing these forms in the upcoming year.
+We have done some testing with dried and frozen and experiments are still underway.

 12 Workshop field days